lzcaisg/reinforcement_trader/from github/Stock-Trading-Environment/env/readme.md

 - INITIAL_ACCOUNT_BALANCE = 10000

 ## 1. Original Attributes
+- self.startDate: start date for the process (Updated for Multiple Markets)

 - self.isTraining (boolean): Whether this class is used for training:
     - If so, the environment will go back to the start date when reaching to the end;
     - If not, the environment will stop when reaching the end.